 So you have decided to sell your property, or have found the flat you have always wanted but there is a short lease term....

-The Marriage Fee or Marriage Value means that at the 80 year threshold the Landlord is entitled to half of the increase in the value of the property that arises as a result of the extended term.
+At the 80 year threshold the Freeholder becomes entitled to half of the increase in the value of the property that arises as a result of the lease being extended.
 The term arrives from the total value of the property + the longer lease, when married together, exceed the total value of the separate parts.
-The fee is an estimated value and will form part of the 'Premium' that is paid to the Freeholder for the extension of the lease term.
+The Marriage Fee will form part of the 'Premium' that is paid to the Freeholder for the extension of the lease term.
 The 'Premium' must be calculated by a specialist lease extension valuer.
 Holmes & Hills works with lease extension valuers across England and Wales.

 Before making a formal offer, you can:

-Keeley will give you initial guidance on the procedure, time scales and costs involve in extending a lease.
-Keeley will also answer any questions you may have so that you can make an informed decision on the sale, purchase and lease extension.
+Callie will give you initial guidance on the procedure, time scales and costs involve in extending a lease.
+Callie will also answer any questions you may have so that you can make an informed decision on the sale, purchase and lease extension.